Esri/imagery-explorer-apps/README.md

 - Analysis such as threshold masking and temporal profiles for vegetation, water, land surface temperature, and more.

 ### Usage
-Before running the application, update the `landsat-level-2` URLs in the [`config.json`](./src/config.json) to use the URL of the your service.
+Before running the application, update the `landsat-level-2` URLs in the [`config.json`](./src/config.json) to use the URL of your service.

 [`config.json`](./src/config.json):
 ```js